LandonSchropp/generator-landon-schropp/readme.md

 npx -p yo@next-4 -p @landonschropp/generator-eslint yo @landonschropp/eslint --help
 ```

-## The Generators

-This project ships with several generators.

-* [babel](packages/generator-babel/readme.md): Adds support for Babel along with my standard
-  settings.
-* [eslint](packages/generator-eslint/readme.md): Adds my personal ESLint configuration to a project.
-* [language-server](packages/generator-language-server/readme.md): Configures a JavaScript language
-  server.
-* [import-js](packages/generator-import-js/readme.md): Adds ImportJS to a project.

-If you'd like, you can run any of these generators independently.
+You can run any of these generators independently.
 However, please be aware that some
-generators depend on others.
+generators have dependencies.
+For example, the ESLint generator requires Babel to be installed.

 ## Development